Tahlequah Area Tourism Council

 Tahlequah, OK 74464

-The history of the Cherokees is a defining part of Tahlequah, with the first Cherokee explorers arriving in 1809.
 There are many stories about the naming of Tahlequah, but many believe the name refers to a meeting arranged to select a site for the union of western Cherokees and the newly arrived eastern Cherokees.
 Due to heavy rain, only two delegates arrived.
 According to the legend, the decision to settle on the present site came from the phrase Tah-le-ya-quah, meaning two is enough to decide.
-The Cherokee syllabary on the street signs and storefronts serves as a tangible ...
+The Cherokee syllabary on the street signs and storefronts serves as a tangible link to the city's roots.
+Today, Tahlequah is the capital of the Cherokee Nation and the United Keetoowah ...

 Facility Amenities: Handicapped Parking